Sam's Son: Plot

 The film begins when a private jet descends on a runway of a small airport in Collingswood, New Jersey.
 Famous movie director Gene Orman (Landon) has visited the town to attend the premiere of his latest film Sam's Son.
 On the way to the theater, he orders his driver to have the limo stop across the street from his childhood home where he grew up.
 He gets out and looks at the house, while tearfully saying "We did it, Sam."

-The story then takes us back to the year 1953 when Sam (Wallach) is a movie theater manager, Gene is in high school and is an ordinary, shy teenager struggling with his identity.
-His parents, Sam (Wallach) and Harriet (Jackson) were an unhappy couple, who constantly bickered.
-Eugene is constantly bullied by his sharp-tongued mother Harriet (Jackson) who had no patience for his privacy in the bathroom, disliked his long hair and his love for movies.
-Gene also has a girlfriend Bonnie (Lee), who grows increasingly disdained with him, especially when the new transfer student and resident bully Bob Woods (Hayes) begins to take a liking to Bonnie.
+The story then takes us back to the year 1953 when Gene is in high school and is an ordinary, shy teenager struggling with his identity (Murphy).
+His parents, Sam (Wallach), a movie theater manager, and Harriet (Jackson), a housewife, were an unhappy couple, who constantly bickered.
+Eugene is constantly bullied by his sharp-tongued mother Harriet, who had no patience for his privacy in the bathroom, disliked his long hair and his love for movies.
+Gene also has a girlfriend Bonnie (Lee), a cheerleader, who grows increasingly disdained with him, especially when the new transfer student and resident bully Robert Woods (Hayes) begins to take a liking to Bonnie, and eventually becomes the star of the football team.
 One night, when Eugene and Bonnie are at the movies, they are harassed by Woods in the theater until Sam firmly escorts him out.
 To get revenge, he challenges Eugene to a fight when he takes Bonnie home, but Eugene backs down and Woods calls him a wimp for chickening out.
 While running home, Eugene meets with classmates who drag a reluctant Eugene to a rowdy neighborhood bar where they eventually get into a fight with a loutish patron, but they escape before the cops are called.

-At the same time, the high school track coach Sutter William Boyett is impressed with Eugene's work on throwing the javelin and he offers to help him compete in future track meets, providing his grades don't suffer because of it.
+At the same time, the high school track coach Sutter (William Boyett) is impressed with Eugene's work on throwing the javelin and he offers to help him compete in future track meets, providing his grades don't suffer because of it.
 That night, at the theater, Eugene watches Samson and Delilah and he wonders if he grew his hair, would he be strong enough to win the track meets.
 The next day, fellow schoolmate Cathy Stanton (Todd), who had been witnessing Eugene's work for several weeks, offers to help him with tutoring to make sure his grades don't fail if he wins a scholarship to the University of Southern California.
 However, soon after, the unsympathetic principal Mr. Collins (Karen) discovers Eugene hasn't cut his hair for quite some time and he orders him to or he will be barred from future track meets, even after Eugene tries to convince Collins he has to let his hair grow so he doesn't lose his strength.